mathspp/mathspp/pages/02.blog/all-functions-return-something/item.md

 And the ones that look like they don't?
 That's because they return `None`.

-For example, here is me assigning the return value of calling `print` to a variable and then printing the value of that variable:
+For example, here I'm assigning the return value of calling `print` to a variable and then printing the value of that variable:

 ```pycon
 >>> print_return = print("Hello, world!")